 - irregular heartbeat or heart palpitations

-When taken in excess, caffeine can also cause the aforementioned heart palpitations.
-According to Harvard Medical School, too much caffeine is one of the prime triggers of the heart flutters, where it feels like your heart is skipping a beat.
+The good news?
+Cutting back on your intake may help mitigate these symptoms, although this may come with its own set of drawbacks.
+"You may also experience dependency and withdrawal symptoms, such as a headache when you suddenly stop taking it.
+And heartburn in people suffering from gastritis and peptic ulcers," Nieves says.
+When taken in excess, caffeine can also cause heart palpitations.
+According to Harvard Medical School, too much caffeine is one of the prime triggers of heart flutters, where it feels like your heart is skipping a beat.

 How to counteract caffeine

-If you’ve had too much caffeine and are feeling the effects—be it jitters, a headache, or anxiety—the main thing you have to do is wait it out.
-“There’s not much to do once caffeine is in your body except wait for it to be metabolized,” Nieves says.
-With that being said, she does have some things you can do to ease the symptoms.
+So, how do you flush caffeine out of your system?
+If you've had too much caffeine and are feeling the effects—be it jitters, a headache, or anxiety—the main thing you have to do is wait it out.
+"There's not much to do once caffeine is in your body except wait for it to be metabolized," Nieves says.
+With that being said, she does have some things you can do to ease the symptoms in the meantime.

 1. Drink water